The Secret of How One Man Has Planted

 - Do follow-up work that results in Bible studies, baptism of new converts, and establishing new churches.

-Through these efforts, almost 2,700 churches in all 29 states of India have been founded.
-In addition, 80 churches have been established in neighboring countries such as Nepal, Myanmar (Burma), and Bhutan.
+Through these efforts, over 3,500 churches (with over 300,000 souls) in all 29 states of India have been founded (plus 80 more churches in neighboring countries).

 Over 100 home Bible studies are being conducted in preparation for becoming newly organized local assemblies.
 Plans are also being made to enter Bangladesh, Sri Lanka, Pakistan, and other countries.

 Over the past 40 years the Lord has blessed the “church planter” ministries with over 3,500 graduates––with many more helping in various ministries (children’s home, Christian schools, etc.).
 Over 80% of these graduates go on to full-time service for the Lord.
 That’s an astounding rate of faithfulness among the graduates of the colleges.

 But here’s the amazing thing; in addition to all his responsibilities…

 G.S.
 Nair is still a local church pastor.

 G.S. always tells folks in his presentation in the United States that he is a pastor.
 And that he is.
 In 1978 he founded and is still pastor of People’s Baptist Church in Trivandrum, India.
 Even with his great responsibilities and travels, Dr. Nair is still a local church pastor with a pastor’s heart.